-“The rich-voiced Deanna Dove”, the Washington Post, is best known as the “Island Girl" in her hometown for her compositional writing style about her lifelong experiences being out on the water in a boat.
+“The rich-voiced Deanna Dove”, the Washington Post, is often referred to as the “Island Girl" from Broomes Island, Maryland, for her compositional writing style about her lifelong experiences being out on the water in a boat.
 Deanna’s influences of rock, pop, blues, alt-country and gospel have earned a loyal audience for her ability to craft songs relatable to water lovers around the Chesapeake Bay Area in Maryland.
-Deanna has established her reputation as a powerful, earthy singer, multi-talented guitar playing, beat making, one woman show that includes a vast repertoire of cover songs that she specifically chooses from when making her set lists.
+Deanna has established her reputation as a powerful, earthy singer, guitar playing, beat making, one woman show with also a vast repertoire of classic and pop cover songs.

-Dove’s debut album, Chesapeake was released in May 2003, on her Island Girl Records label.
-Chesapeake has sold over 10,000 albums, thousands of downloads and solidified Deanna as a songwriter.
+Deanna’s debut album, Chesapeake was released in 2003, on her Island Girl Records label and solidified Deanna as a songwriter.
 Deanna’s song, Rivers Flow to the Sea, received Honorable Mention in the 2003 John Lennon songwriters contest.
-Deanna found that her unmistakably personal spin on Chesapeake also drew a universal feeling for others living elsewhere on any body of water.
-The title track’s rock ballad, “Chesapeake” has been featured as the theme song for the "Voices of the Chesapeake Bay," a Sunday morning radio program produced by Michael Buckley on WRNR 103.1, Annapolis, MD.
-The track, “Chesapeake” was released on a 2005 compilation disc Songs of the Chesapeake Bay where proceeds go toward promoting awareness for protecting the Chesapeake Bay.
-“Chesapeake” has been featured in hundreds of videos and promotional campaigns as well as Deanna's live performance on Maryland Public Television's 2014 Chesapeake Bay Week.
+Deanna found that her unmistakably personal spin on Chesapeake also drew a universal nautical appeal for others living elsewhere on any body of water.
+The rock ballad, Chesapeake was featured as the theme song for the "Voices of the Chesapeake Bay," on WRNR 103.1, Annapolis, MD, and released on a 2005 compilation disc Songs of the Chesapeake Bay where proceeds go toward promoting awareness for protecting the Chesapeake Bay.
+Chesapeake has been featured in hundreds of videos and promotional campaigns as well as Deanna's live performance on Maryland Public Television's 2014 Chesapeake Bay Awareness Week.
 Never losing it’s appeal, Chesapeake was the featured music recorded and performed with students from Shady Side Elementary (Anne Arundel Public Schools) for their 2018 Chesapeake Bay awareness project.